silverstripe/silverstripe-lessons-v4/README.md

 ### Creating an arbitrary list

-In order to invoke the `<% loop %>` block, we of course will need some kind of iteratable list.
-So far, we've been using `SilverStripe\ORM\DataList`, which represents a list of records associated with a database query.
+In order to invoke the `<% loop %>` block we of course will need some kind of iteratable list.
+So far we've been using `SilverStripe\ORM\DataList`, which represents a list of records associated with a database query.
 Since our filter UI elements are not coming from the database, we'll need something more primitive.
 In this case, `SilverStripe\ORM\ArrayList` is an ideal choice.

 At the top of our `index()` action, let's instantiate that list.